Disney officially releases its 42nd animated feature Treasure Planet on

 Flubber.
-A comedian, TV host, science educator, and mechanical engineer, Nye appears in
+A comedian, TV host, science educator, and mechanical engineer, Nye appeared in

-Ellen's Energy Adventure in Epcot and provides the voice in the "antiquated" museum
+Ellen's Energy Adventure in Epcot and provided the voice in the "antiquated" museum

 preshow to Animal Kingdom's Dinosaur.
-Nye also appears in the "Design Lab" of CyberSpace
+Nye also appeared in the "Design Lab" of CyberSpace

-Mountain inside DisneyQuest at WDW where he refers to himself as "Bill Nye the Coaster Guy."
+Mountain inside DisneyQuest at WDW where he refered to himself as "Bill Nye the Coaster Guy."

 The final cels for Snow White and the Seven Dwarfs are painted.

 The film's grand premiere is less than a month away.